petrvecera/nasa-api-tests/README.md

 {"reason":"Invalid value year_start=\"test\"."}
 ```

-#### 2. Incorrect response format
+#### 2. Incorrect response format  for error 404 and 414
-In the documentation there is stated that: `JSON is returned by all API responses, including errors.` However this ins't true for `ERROR 404`.
+In the documentation there is stated that: `JSON is returned by all API responses, including errors.` However this ins't true for `ERROR 404` or `ERROR 414`.
 **Steps to reproduce:**
-1. Make a GET request on `https://images-api.nasa.gov/searchasdfasdfasdf`
+1. Make a GET request on `https://images-api.nasa.gov/searchasdfasdfasdf` to trigger 404 or make request with 50k length to trigger 414.
 2. Check the response format

 **Expected result:**